 A ‘woke theology’ that is devoid of sound biblical hamartiology results in weak soteriology.
-Social change is accomplished through heart change; and heart change is fundamentally what the gospel of Jesus Christ is all about (Eze.
+Social change is accomplished through heart change; and heart change is fundamentally what the gospel of Jesus Christ is ultimately about (Eze.
 11:19-20; Rom.
 12:2).

 In whatever sense people may or may not view Jesus as a “liberator”, as does Cone, He is first and foremost the Liberator of human beings from the bondage of sin through His propitiatory death on the cross (Rom.
 6:10; 1 Jn.
 3:5).
 It is this spiritual liberation that the Black Church – and the Church universal – must again commit itself to preach.
 For it is only in Christ that we find freedom from the sin that leads to oppression of every kind (Mk.
 7:17-23).

 “In all likelihood the revival we crave and need will come at a time we least expect through a means we too often neglect: the simple though diligent application of the Word of God to all of life.” – Thabiti Anyabwile, Reviving the Black Church: A Call To Reclaim A Sacred Institution

 Now, lest I be misunderstood, none of this has been to suggest that the Church should not be involved in practical ways in advocating for social change that is rooted in the biblical precept of imago Dei (Gen. 1:27; Acts 17:26).
 Nevertheless, we must never lose sight of the fact that as much as the gospel of Christ is about life in this world, it is also about life in the next (1 Jn.
 5:11-12).